Aliases for C1QB Gene

 GeneCards Summary for C1QB Gene

 C1QB (Complement Component 1, Q Subcomponent, B Chain) is a Protein Coding gene.
 Diseases associated with C1QB include c1q deficiency and immunodeficiency due to an early component of complement deficiency.
-Among its related pathways are Complement and coagulation cascades and Complement and coagulation cascades.
+Among its related pathways are Immune System and Complement and coagulation cascades.
 GO annotations related to this gene include protein homodimerization activity.
 An important paralog of this gene is COL8A1.

 UniProtKB/Swiss-Prot for C1QB Gene